-The purpose of this policy is to meet the information obligation of Owkin under the GDPR (Article 12) and to document the rights and obligations of its customers, partners and contacts regarding the processing of their Personal Data.
+The purpose of this policy is to meet the information obligation of Owkin under the GDPR (Article 12) and to document the rights and obligations of its clients, partners and contacts regarding the processing of their Personal Data.

 The processing of Personal Data may be managed directly by Owkin or via a Data processor specifically designated by Owkin.

-Owkin does not process any Personal Data of customers, partners or contacts if not relating to the Personal Data collected by or for its departments or processed in association with its departments and if it does not comply with the general principles of the GDPR.
+Owkin does not process any Personal Data of clients, partners or contacts if not relating to the Personal Data collected by or for its departments or processed in association with its departments and if it does not comply with the general principles of the GDPR.

 Owkin may use Personal Data for the following purposes:

 - Management of contractual relationship, management of contact relationship, and business development;